 Constant Quality (CQ) / Constant Rate Factor (CRF)

 I’ve talked about the Constant Rate Factor in another article in more detail.
 It basically gives you constant quality throughout your encoding process.
 It’s a “set and forget” thing—just specify the CRF and let the encoder do the rest.

-CRF ranges from 0 to 51 (like the QP), and 23 is a good default.
-18 should be visually transparent; anything lower will probably just waste file size.
+CRF ranges from 0 to 51 (like the QP).
+23 is a good default for x264, and 28 is the default for x265.
+18 (or 24 for x265) should be visually transparent; anything lower will probably just waste file size.
 Values of ±6 will result in about half or twice the original bitrate.
 The only downside with this mode is that you don’t know what the resulting file size will be.